Chase-Fournier/Chase-Fournier/README.md

 - 🌱 Currently learning: multithreaded C, Kotlin Multiplatform internals, GraphQL at scale
 - 💞 Always down to **collaborate** — message me about any app idea you've got
 - 💬 Ask me about **Flutter, Kotlin Multiplatform, or commerce integrations**
-- ⚡ Fun fact: in 1936, the Soviets built a computer that ran on **water** — "The Water Integrator."
-Wild.
+- ⚡ Fun fact: in 1936, the Soviets built a computer that ran on **water** named the "The Water Integrator." the USSR was wild.

 ---